Please reach out via the contact page if you cannot find an answer to your question.

 You will need to bring a pilates mat which is thicker than a yoga mat as most exercises are done lying on your back, side and front.

-Yes, people with injuries can often benefit from Pilates as a form of rehabilitative exercise.
-Pilates can be adapted to suit various injury needs, offering a gentle and controlled approach to strengthening and flexibility.
-It is important, however, to work with a qualified Pilates instructor or physical therapist who can tailor the exercises to the specific injury and provide guidance to ensure a safe and effective recovery process.
-With proper guidance, Pilates can help individuals regain strength, improve mobility, and aid in their overall rehabilitation journey.
-All injuries need to be declared on your PARQ where i will make sure that the class you are booking into is suitable for your needs.
+It is important, however, to work with a qualified Pilates instructor who teaches authentic pilates or physical therapist who can tailor the exercises to your specific injury and provide guidance to ensure a safe and effective recovery process.
+With proper instruction, Pilates can help individuals regain strength, improve mobility, and support their overall rehabilitation journey.
+All injuries must be declared on your PARQ so I can ensure the class you are booking into is suitable for your needs.

 Absolutely, men can certainly do Pilates!
 Pilates is a versatile and effective form of exercise that benefits people of all genders.
 It helps improve core strength, flexibility, posture, and overall body awareness.
 Many athletes and individuals looking to enhance their physical well-being incorporate Pilates into their fitness routines.
 So, whether you're a man or a woman, Pilates is a fantastic choice for achieving a balanced and healthy body.